AdamKenning/CE201-TeamProject/documentation/ProductImplementationReport.md

 ...
 ```

 Another important function habilitated by signals is the automatic deletion of User and Child profile pictures.
 Since typical databases (for obvious reasons) dont support the storing of files, each profile picture (e.g. Profile and Child tables), is stored as a plaintext reference to that files stored location within the Apps Media directory (and Accessed similarly in a template).
-See below for deletion of porfile picture signal.
+See below for deletion of profile picture signal.

-**sginals.py** (extract) : (Author, Adam)
+**signals.py** (extract) : (Author, Adam)

 ```python
 ...